 Hours for web takes reports to the next level.
 With just a few clicks, an assortment of filters allow you to see time spent on any project from any time period.
 Did we mention the dashboard that displays your time in a beautiful visual interface?
 If you’re a manager, this is particularly useful, as this will allow you to “see how projects are trending or even monitor people who could be blocked but might not say anything otherwise.”

-If you’re not a manager, then reports is a great way to monitor, not only your work time, but your non-work time as well.
+If you’re not a manager, then reports are a great way to monitor, not only your work time but your non-work time as well.
 Have you ever looked at the clock and wondered where the day went?
-Disclaimer: Five Pack Creative is not responsible for feelings of regret when tracking “wasted time”.
+Disclaimer: Five Pack is not responsible for feelings of regret when tracking “wasted time”.

 4) A Manager’s Best Friend